Why you should take slip, trip and fall prevention seriously

 Some areas to focus your prevention efforts include:

 - Good housekeeping: This one’s the simplest because it merely requires you and your employees to take good care of your work area.
-Ensure that all spills are cleaned immediately or, if you can’t clean them up right away, mark off wet/slippery areas so employees know to avoid them.
+Ensure that all spills are cleaned immediately and that all tools, equipment and materials are stored properly.

 - Workspace design: It’s likely you’ll have to design your workspace in a way that promotes better workplace safety.
 Many falls happen from the same level.
-Make sure that all hallways and working areas are properly lit, and secure all rugs, mats and carpets with tacking or taping.
-It’s also a good idea to replace all worn out mats with newer ones with better traction.
-Being prepared with the right signage also helps prevent slips, trips and falls at work.
+Consider slip-resistant coating on steps and walkways, as well as handrails in stairwells.
+You should also install barriers to prevent falls from high places, such as adding railings on balconies or decks.
+It’s also a good idea to replace all worn-out mats with newer ones with better traction.

 It’s hard to completely guard against slips, trips and falls.
 But we want you to be prepared if one of your employees gets injured on the job.
-The team at FFVA Mutual has developed this Trending Topic sheet with resources in one place to help prevent these types of injuries.
-You can also check out our safety training courses we offer free for policyholders.
+You can check out our safety training courses we offer free for policyholders.

 Are you an employer looking for workers’ comp coverage, get in touch today to get started with a quote!